sdelquin/sdelquin.me/content/homepage/portfolio.md

 ##### {{<lni class="amazon">}} Amazon

 I'm an active customer of Amazon.
 Deliveries to Canary Islands usually have some issues, though.
-On one hand, some goods can be charged with customs duty.
-On the other hand, some products are not eligible for shipment to our region.
+Main problem is that some products are not eligible for shipment to our region.

-For the first point I've built a kind of [calculator of delivery costs](https://ciap.sdelquin.me/).
-For the second problem we've developed a cross-browser extension for [quick identification of Amazon products with shipping restrictions](https://sendhereplz.com/).
+To that end we've developed a cross-browser extension for [quick identification of Amazon products with shipping restrictions](https://sendhereplz.com/).

 ##### {{<lni class="microscope">}} Science